shumailanhassan-droid/DFIR-Honeypot-System-C-Sysmon-/README.md

-# DFIR-Honeypot-System-C-Sysmon-
-A defensive deception tool that creates **decoy files and registry artifacts** to detect unauthorized access and provide **real-time alerts with Sysmon attribution**.
 #  DFIR Honeypot System (C++ + Sysmon)

 A defensive deception tool that creates **decoy files and registry artifacts** to detect unauthorized access and provide **real-time alerts with Sysmon attribution**.